isabella232/magento-learn.en/help/free-video-library/becoming-magento-2-certified.md

 ---
 # Becoming Magento 2 Certified

-Welcome to becoming Magento 2 certified conference talk of Vinai Kopp.
-This video covers differences between Magento 1 and Magento 2 certifications, the process of creation of the exam, about improvements of the Magento 2 certification approach: scenario-based, real life, more natural.
+Welcome to "Becoming Magento 2 Certified," with Vinai Kopp.
+This video covers differences between Magento 1 and Magento 2 certifications, the process of creating the exam, and the ways scenario-based questions improve the Magento 2 certification approach.

 #### Who is this video for?
 * Developers